mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div class="columns">
 {% include verse.html
-text="This is the son of Man who hath righteousness, With whom dwelleth righteousness, And who revealeth all the treasures of that which is hidden, Because the Lord of Spirits hath chosen him, **And whose lot hath the pre-eminence before the Lord of Spirits** in uprightness for ever." verse="Enoch 46:3" url="https://parallel.thebookofenoch.info/#46"
+text="This is the <span class='hl-1'>son of Man who hath righteousness, With whom dwelleth righteousness</span>, And who revealeth all the treasures of that which is hidden, Because the Lord of Spirits hath chosen him, <span class='hl-2'>And whose lot hath the pre-eminence before the Lord of Spirits</span> in uprightness for ever." verse="Enoch 46:3" url="https://parallel.thebookofenoch.info/#46"
 %}

 {% include verse.html
-text="Your throne, O God, endures forever and ever.
-Your royal scepter is a scepter of equity; you love righteousness and hate wickedness. **Therefore God, your God, has anointed you with the oil of gladness beyond your companions**" verse="Psalm 45:6-7"
+text="Your throne, God, is forever and ever.
+A scepter of equity is the scepter of your kingdom. <span class='hl-1'>You have loved righteousness</span>, and hated wickedness. <span class='hl-2'>Therefore God, your God, has anointed you with the oil of gladness above your fellows.</span>" verse="Psalm 45:6-7"
 %}
 </div>